snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 {% endhighlight %}

-<h4>Redshift</h4>

-If you were already using Snowplow with Redshift as a storage target the existing columns need to be widened and we have created a [migration script][rs-migration] for that purpose.

-To use it you simply run it with psql like so:

-{% highlight bahs %}
-psql -h <host_enpoint> -p 5439 -d <name_of_the_database> -U <username> -f migrate_0.9.0_to_0.10.0.sql
-{% endhighlight %}
+ADD WARNING ABOUT WIDE COLUMNS

 <h2 id="other">4.
 Other changes</h2>

-Other changes include widening the labels in Redshift to support the pseudonymization hashes where that was needed to support pseudonymization.
-We also widened the "se_label" field in Redshift to support URLs.
+In order to support the replacing of original field values with pseudonymization hashes, we have had to widen various columns in the Redshift `atomic.events` table ([issue #3528][issue-3528]).
+At the same time, we also widened the "se_label" field in Redshift to support URLs.

-Finally, we continued improving the quality of our codebase by using automated code formatting, which will greatly help new contributors to the project meet our high quality standards.
+Finally, we continue to improve the quality of our codebase by using [scalafmt][scalafmt] automated code formatting, which will greatly help new contributors to the project meet our high quality standards.
+You can see the standards we applied in [issue #3496][issue-3496].

-<h2 id="schemas">5.
-New Iglu Central schemas</h2>

-There is [a new Iglu schema][igc-schema] that specifies the configuration format for PII enrichment.

-<h2 id="upgrading">6.
+<h2 id="upgrading">5.
 Upgrading</h2>

+<h3>Stream Enrich</h3>

 The updated Stream Enrich artifact for R100 Epidaurus is available at the following location: